tzvatot/hearing-test/README.md

 ## License

+This project is available under a **dual license model**:

+### Non-Commercial License (Free)

+Free to use for:
+- Personal use
+- Educational and academic purposes
+- Non-profit organizations
+- Internal business use (not for resale or redistribution)

+You can use, copy, and modify the software for these purposes at no cost.

+### Commercial License (Paid)

+A commercial license is required if you want to:
+- Sell or distribute the software or derivatives
+- Include it in a commercial product or service
+- Provide paid services using this software
+- Redistribute for profit

+**To obtain a commercial license, please contact the project owner.**

-This project is licensed under the MIT License - see the LICENSE file for details.
+See the LICENSE file for complete terms and conditions.

 ## Acknowledgments